Sometimes you just keep going.

 Why?
 Probably it's what Berra learned from doing what he did in baseball.

 If you don't move down the road, maybe it's because you don't know where the road might be taking you.
-Even so, take a step, then another, and see whatever is there to see -- the yellow line, cracks in the road, rocks along the side, or maybe the foliage.
-Look beyond the trees, as you wonder (wonder but don't worry) where you are going.
+Even so, take a step, then another, and see whatever is there to see -- the yellow line, cracks in the road, rocks along the side, or maybe the foliage as you look beyond the trees and wonder where you are going.

 Ayn Rand said, "People create their own questions because they are afraid to look straight.
 All you have to do is look straight and see the road, and when you see it, don't sit looking at it -- walk."

-Okay, if you're tired, you can't help recalling other long walks that led to empty spots and dead-end places where time was wasted looking for ways to get out, or ways to back out while traveling slowly backwards.
+Okay, if you're tired, you can't help recalling other long walks that led to empty spots and dead-end places, dark places -- where time was wasted looking for ways to get out, or ways to back out while traveling slowly backwards.

 Hey, even moving backwards you are progressing.
 Back, sideways, forward, or up or down is progressing -- it's life's exercise.